• Skip to primary navigation

 Turn on the stove to medium heat.
 Place a pan on the stove and let it heat up for a few minutes.
 Use a Learning Tower or other assistive device as needed for a child working at the stove.

-Add the ground beef to the preheated pan and cook over medium heat until brown.
-Our kids used a large metal spoon to break up the beef as it cooked.
+Add the ground beef to the preheated pan and wash your hands.
+Cook over medium heat until brown.
+The kids used a large metal spoon to break up the beef as it cooked.
 Afterwards, drain the fat.
 You may need to assist with that part, depending on your tools and setup.

 We have a couple wooden spoons that are our normal go-to's for this type of task.
-However, our youngest daughter is playing a game of 'Guess Where?' with them and I haven't happened upon them yet.
+However, Katalina is playing a game of 'Guess Where?' with them and I haven't happened upon them yet.
 I should also mention that she no longer knows where they are either.
 Something that everyone is getting a good laugh out of right now.

 a child adding vegetables to a pan of cooked ground beef